gigaj0ule/system42/README.md

 ### Debugging a project

+You can inspect variables in real time and pause Execution of your program with "cortex-debug" add-on for vscode.
+This is extremely useful.
+Like really really makes you a better programmer.

+ST-Link V2 programmwrs have been tested with openocd and work great!

-You can use cortex-debug in vscode, but it only works when read out protection is turned off.
+Debugging only works when read out protection is turned off.

 SVD and configuration files should be already present for the STM32F1 family and the STM32F4 family in this repository.